 S C Bose's most famous slogans/quotes are तुम मुझे खून दो मैं तुम्हें आजादी दूंगा ("Give me blood and I will give you freedom", Tum Mujhe khoon do main tumhe aazadi dunga), Dilli Chalo "On to Delhi!"
 This was the call he used to give to the INA army to encourage them.
 "Jai Hind" or "Glory to India!" was another slogan used by him, and later adopted by the Government of India and the Indian Armed Forces.
 Another slogan coined by him was "Ittefaq, Etemad, Qurbani" (Urdu for "Unity, Agreement, Sacrifice").

-INA also used the slogan "Inquilab Zindabad", which was coined by Maulana Hasrat Mohani.
-In July 1944, in a speech broadcast by the Azad Hind Radio from Singapore, Bose addressed Mahatma Gandhi as the "Father of the Nation".
+"Inquilab Zindabad" slogan vary famous in INA, which was coined by Maulana Hasrat Mohani.
+In July 1944, in a broadcast of speech by the Azad Hind Radio from Singapore, Subhash Chandra Bose addressed Mahatma Gandhi as the "Father of the Nation".

 Death of Subhash Chandra Bose

-Subhash Chandra Bose is believed to have died in a plane crash in Taiwan in 1945, but his body was never found.
-There have been several theories regarding his disappearance.
-The government had set up a number of committees to investigate the case and come out with the truth.
+People believed that Subhash Chandra Bose died in a aeroplane crash in Taiwan in 1945, but body of Subhash Chandra Bose was not found in aeroplane crash.
+There have been several propositions regarding his exposure.
+The government had set up a number of panels and committees to probe the case and come out with the verity.